ctjong27/ctjong27/README.md

 ## 💼 Work Experience

 **Transportation Demand Model Developer** (07/2023 - Present)
-- Implemented automation for the generation of HTML and JavaScript documentation of transportation models
+- Implemented automation for the generation of HTML and JavaScript documentation of transportation models, aiding in improved accessibility and understanding of transportation systems
-- Collaborated within a team environment to maintain high code readability and reusability
+- Collaborated within a team environment to maintain high code readability and reusability, thereby enhancing our ability to improve public transportation

 **Software Developer, Fast Enterprises** (01/2016 - 08/2022)
 - Held presentations and design sessions to gather clients’ business practices and turned them into technical specifications to implement, ensuring effective communication with governmental stakeholders
-- Conducted autonomous research, data structure design, and software development
+- Conducted autonomous research, data structure design, and software development, with an emphasis on projects that contribute to public transportation improvements

 ---

 ## 🧠 Projects

-- **Masters Thesis: New York MTA Subway Network as a Metric**: Developed pipelines to aggregate millions of data entries from the US Census and Geospatial shapefile data
+- **Masters Thesis: New York MTA Subway Network as a Metric**: Developed pipelines to aggregate millions of data entries from the US Census and Geospatial shapefile data to help improve transportation strategies
-- **Forecast Model of MTA Ridership, KPMG Practicum**: Led a group of 7 core team members and corresponded with 3 stakeholders
+- **Forecast Model of MTA Ridership, KPMG Practicum**: Led a group of 7 core team members and corresponded with 3 stakeholders to build a forecast model, helping MTA to better predict and manage ridership numbers
-- **GTFS File Pipeline for Network Analysis**: Built an ETL pipeline that scrapes, cleans, and processes New York Subway MTA GTFS files
+- **GTFS File Pipeline for Network Analysis**: Built an ETL pipeline that scrapes, cleans, and processes New York Subway MTA GTFS files, providing actionable insights to improve the efficiency of the network
 - **Rotten Movies Data Actors Data Pipeline**: Built a pipeline that leverages Scrapy and Django libraries
 - **IOUR Blockchain Smart Contract Android App**: Built a web3 blockchain smart contract app powered by the Ethereum Ropsten test network
 - **ReLister API Server for Pantry Inventory**: Created a Flask webapp server that registers client calls